archlinux/archinstall/docs/archinstall/plugins.rst

 What's supported?
 -----------------

-Currently the documentation for this is scarse.
+Currently the documentation for this is scarce.
 Until that is resolved, the best way to find supported features is to search the source code for `plugin.on_ <https://github.com/search?q=repo%3Aarchlinux%2Farchinstall+%22plugin.on_%22&type=code>`_ as this will give a clear indication of which calls are made to plugins.

 How does it work?
 -----------------